 Bottom Line.
 Insurers don’t sell you insurance because they’re losing money on it.
 As in casinos (you are placing a bet here), the house always takes a cut.
 Rolling over the left side of the graph, you’ll see that in healthy years you spend more than you would if you just paid for health care yourself.
 (Though you wouldn’t have the insurer’s bargaining power/network price markdowns working for you.)
 That’s the cost of protecting yourself against worst-case years.

 The lesson: buy the lowest-premium insurance you can find that protects you from spending levels that could significantly damage your savings, your life, and your lifestyle.
-If you scrimp too much on insurance, it’s like speeding: you’ll almost certainly get caught eventually.
-But it’s much more expensive when you do.
 You have to decide whether the savings on premiums during healthy years (and the additional personal savings you can but might not sock away as a result) make a low-cost plan sensible and worthwhile.

 Ah but there are always more exceptions, aren’t there?
 Here are two: